The Benefits of Vendor Management

 Establish SMART objectives with a broad group of stakeholders who have an interest in the fleet.
 This way all of the organisation can be assured they have had input into the process and their needs will be addressed.
 It also makes sure that the correct metrics will be measured rather than what the supplier would like to report.

 This should include Vendor and customer side so everyone involved in the process knows what they are signing up to.
 Representation should be sought across regions or divisions to make sure all the needs of the business are covered.
 Roles should be tiered according to a RACI matrix so stakeholders are only engaged where they need to be.

-Gather relevant information from across the supply chain both internally and from the Vendor.
-Sources will come from a variety of sources and may involve data in different formats and across differing time horizons.
-Data should be normalized and linked together where it is appropriate and will add value to any analysis you are likely to conduct.
-The end data set should provide segmentation and clarity at a granular level for each of the stakeholders involved.
-Analysis should be available in a timely manner so any time bound decisions can be made effectively.
+Gather relevant information from across the supply chain both internally and from the vendor.
+Information will come from a variety of sources and may involve data in different formats and across different time zones.
+In these instances, data should be normalised and linked together where it is appropriate and will add value to any analysis you are likely to conduct.

 Criteria may vary according to service being provided and should be linked to the overall strategy.
 Areas such as driver satisfaction will form part of this as well as business related commercial indicators such as cost, quality and delivery.
 Risks should be jointly assessed over the contractual term and joint plans established to address issues at different thresholds.

 At the end of the agreement, both parties will need to formalise the vendor management process and commit to managing the process together.
 The process should always strike the balance using empirical data and human qualitative input.